bondy-io/bondy_docs/docs/reference/wamp_api/user.md

 <ZoomImg src="/assets/rbac.png"/>

 ### Aliasing
-Provides the ability for a user to authenticate using differents usernames (authid).
+Provides the ability for a user to authenticate using different usernames (authid).
 A user can have a maximum of 5 aliases.

 ## Types